Tobey-AI/tobey-core/README.md

 Please follow these steps to get your DEV environment up and running:

 - Create a local Nuget feed.
-To do so, You can follow this simple steps from the Official (https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds)[Visual Studio article].
+To do so, You can follow this simple steps from this [Official Visual Studio article](https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds).

-- Clone and compile Foundation.
-This is an isolated component which doesn't have explicit dependancy, hence why will compile without any issue.
+- Clone and compile the **Foundation** solution.
+This is an isolated component which doesn't have explicit dependancy with any other project, hence why will compile without any issue.
-- Pack Foundation and push the nuget package into your local Nuget feed.
-This step if needed to share the library with all other components.
+- Pack **Foundation** and push the Nuget package into your local Nuget feed.
+This step is needed to share the library with all other components.
 - Clone and compile the default Skills which are: **tobey-skill-datetime**, **tobey-skill-weather**, **tobey-skill-search**, **tobey-skill-greetings**.
-Make sure to pack these libraries and store the resulting nuget packages in your selected local nuget feed.
+Make sure to pack these libraries and store the resulting Nuget packages in your selected local Nuget feed.
--

-**Foundation** is a .NetStandard library, hence why you need to pack the library and push it into you local Nuget feed which will be used by the **Core** solution to load the library and restore the packages.
+- Now you can finally restore the packages in the **Core** project and build it.

 ## Tools needed